Practice

 Emma has a busy commercial chancery practice with experience in commercial litigation and arbitration.
 She has a particular interest in civil fraud, company law and insolvency.

-Emma is equally experienced as sole counsel and she regularly appears unled in the High Court and in the County Court.
-Recent instructions include unfair prejudice petitions, claims for breaches of directors’ duties, transactions defrauding creditors under s.423 of the Insolvency Act 1986, and injunctive relief including freezing orders.
+She is equally experienced as sole counsel and she regularly appears unled in the High Court and in the County Court, most recently as sole counsel in a 3-week trial of an unfair prejudice petition in FMC Law Ltd. She also has experience of interim applications and injunctive relief including freezing orders.

 Emma has significant experience acting in offshore matters and undertook a Pegasus scholarship working in an international firm in Bermuda.
 She has acted in matters in Jersey, Guernsey, the DIFC, the BVI and Hong Kong, and she has full rights of audience before the AIFC Court in Kazakhstan.